Learning About Traits

 If you want to learn traits, I can highly recommend asking someone to implement traits in one of your projects.
 And it’s even better if they do it in a slightly broken way so that you need to debug it.

-2 responses to “Learning About Traits”
+2 thoughts on “Learning About Traits

-Hey, I missed this post ๐Ÿ™‚ I’m glad my work wasn’t a burden for you and that you got something out of it – ideally I would have given you commits that actually worked, but alas… I had to hack it out pretty fast.
+1. Hey, I missed this post 🙂 I’m glad my work wasn’t a burden for you and that you got something out of it – ideally I would have given you commits that actually worked, but alas… I had to hack it out pretty fast.
 Anyhow, nice post – traits are fantastic when you really grok them.

 Leave a Reply